Annexing Into Longwood

 - Our Police and Fire staffing is protected by City Charter, meaning that even as we grow, you’ll still get the same great service.

-- Longwood’s Police Department has a number of great services available to residents including the RuOK Program, which checks in on elderly, special needs, and at-risk citizens, a House Watch program to do exterior checks on your home while you’re away, Child Safety Seat Checks, a Business Watch Program, and much more.
+- Longwood’s Police Department has a number of great services available to residents including the RuOK Program, which checks in on elderly, special needs, and at-risk citizens, Child Safety Seat Checks, a Business Watch Program, and much more.

 - When Longwood residents are transported to the hospital by our Fire/EMS team, their insurance company is billed and whatever portion they pay is accepted as full payment and the remainder is written off, sometimes saving hundreds of dollars.